 I love the creativity of this evangelistic tool.
 It’s a great opportunity for people to have an impact in their community for Christ.

-as Ministry: – Forget Babysitting!
+Nursery as Ministry: – Forget Babysitting!
 You’re Kingdom Building!

 Too many people think nursery ministry is just babysitting.
 But it’s not!
 You have the opportunity to lay a strong foundation of Biblical truth.
 Learn how to include short prayers and key foundational Bible truths in your routine; discover how to have a Biblical conversation with babies; and inspire your nursery staff to rethink nursery.”

-Students: Tips for Application Time to Make Scripture Stick
+Sticky Students: Tips for Application Time to Make Scripture Stick

 Will the lesson you taught on Sunday be remembered on the playground on Monday?
 Application time connects the Bible to your students’ lives.
 Discover effective techniques to keep application time on track, learn to include all the kids (whatever their personality), and find out how to make the Bible real for today’s kids.

-Building An Amazing Bible Memory Program In Your Children’s Ministry
+Steps To Building An Amazing Bible Memory Program In Your Children’s Ministry